Jessica Chastain Secretly Welcomed Baby Via Surrogate

 Jessica Chastain had added a new role to her resume: mom.
-Us Weekly reports that the Zero Dark Thirty actress and her husband Gian Luca Passi de Preposulo secretly became parents of a baby born via a surrogate.
+Us Weekly reports that the Zero Dark Thirty actress and her husband, Gian Luca Passi de Preposulo, secretly became parents of a baby born via a surrogate.
 Chastain and Preoposulo got married last year and had been dating for five years.

-According to Us, Chastain first hinted that there was an addition to her family when she was seen pushing a baby stroller on the set of her movie Eve in Boston.
+According to Us Weekly, Chastain first hinted that there was an addition to her family when she was seen pushing a baby stroller on the set of her movie, Eve, in Boston.
 She covered the top of the stroller with a blanket, presumably to hide the child’s identity from the public.
 Days later, Chastain’s husband was spotted taking a car seat into a hotel alongside his wife.

 Page Six reports that the baby is a girl and that her name is Giulietta Passi Chastain.
-She’s also reportedly four months old.
+She’s also reportedly 4-months-old.

 Even though her famous mom hasn’t made an official public statement about her birth, Giulietta has been out and about.

-This week Chastain, Preposulo and their new bundle of joy were photographed in New York and were on their way to a pediatric appointment, according to Page Six.
+This week, Chastain, Preposulo, and their new bundle of joy were photographed in New York and were on their way to a pediatric appointment, according to Page Six.
 They also report that last week the baby attended the inaugural Christmas tree lighting ceremony at Galeries Lafayette, an upscale department store.

 Jessica Chastain steps out with baby welcomed via surrogate https://t.co/PHm3hA8a0D pic.twitter.com/S7r0Hc1JFR